davnotdev/mepeyew/README.md

 ## Road Map

-This project is a work in progress!
+This project is mostly complete, but there are still bugs and changes that may come.
 The API is designed to be stable, but I can't guarantee anything of course.

 - [x] Basic Uniforms